Plan the perfect Ontario golf weekend

 Silver Creek

 Located just outside Sault Ste.
-Marie in the Garden River First Nation, this 18-hole championship layout is one of Northern Ontario’s longest courses, a par 72 measuring 7,435 yards from the tips.
-The onsite restaurant serves a famous Friday night fish fry that is a must-try.
+Marie in the Garden River First Nation, this 18-hole championship layout is one of Northern Ontario’s longest courses.
+It is a par 72, measuring 7,435 yards from the tips.
+The on-site restaurant serves a famous Friday night fish fry that is a must-try.

 Location: 104 Belleau Lake Road, Garden River

 The city of Greater Sudbury is an amalgamation of Sudbury, Capreol, Nickel Centre, Onaping Falls, Rayside-Balfour, Valley East and Walden, as well as several unincorporated townships.
-Greater Sudbury is home to a major geological structure called the Sudbury Basin which is the third-largest and one of the oldest craters on Earth.
+It’s home to a major geological structure called the Sudbury Basin, which is the third-largest and one of the oldest craters on Earth.
 Locally known as the City of Lakes, Greater Sudbury contains 330 lakes, ample outdoor activities and excellent golf.

 Twin Stacks Golf Club

 You’d never know this 9-hole, par-35 par executive course was once the site of Inco's decommissioned Coniston Smelter.
-The re-greened property today is far from the image of the old sulpher-blackened rocks and tailings ponds of the past, but it’s still known locally as “the Stacks”.
+Today's re-greened property is far from the image of the old sulphur-blackened rocks and tailings ponds of the past, but it’s still known locally as “the Stacks.”

 Location: 84 Smelter Road, Coniston